rendall/icebreakers/QUESTIONS.md

   * What’s the weirdest food you’ve ever eaten?
   * What’s your best scary story?
   * What’s your earliest memory?
-  * What’s your favourite breakfast cereal?
+  * What’s your favorite breakfast cereal?
-  * What’s your favourite colour and how does that colour make you feel?
+  * What’s your favorite color and how does that color make you feel?
-  * What’s your favourite family tradition?
+  * What’s your favorite family tradition?
-  * What’s your favourite place of all the places you’ve travelled?
+  * What’s your favorite place of all the places you’ve travelled?
-  * What’s your favourite place you’ve ever visited?
+  * What’s your favorite place you’ve ever visited?
   * Which actor would you want to play you in the movie about your life?
   * Which song can you listen to all day long?
   * Who had the most influence on you growing up?